Divpeter/DSD2024.github.io/README.md

 03/05/2024 : Team Building

 ## Notice
-*__We would like to team up with friends from UTAD.__* We have got together three students in JLU and our information is shown below.
-If you are interested in our team, please contact us by wechat or email gaoang2121@mails.jlu.edu.cn.
+*__We would like to team up with friends from UTAD.__* We have got together three students in JLU and our information is shown below. *__We still need three friends from UTAD, including one team leader and two team members.__* If you are interested in our team, please contact us by wechat or email gaoang2121@mails.jlu.edu.cn.
 We are delighted to collaborate with you all to complete the project!

 ## Team Members
 + __Peter__